Shiraz Travel Guide + 15 Things To Do In Shiraz

-Truth be told, I stayed with friends I made in Shiraz (despite insisting on not reaching their apartment).
+Truth be told, I stayed with friends I made in Shiraz.
 Here are some hotels and traditional houses that came highly recommended by other travelers I met in Iran, as well as ones with great reviews over at 1stQuest.

 Looking for a budget travel breakdown?
 Here is how much it cost me to backpack across Iran

 Best Restaurants In Shiraz & What To Eat

 Chaikhanas in Vakil Bazaar, Moshin Bazaar, & in the Historic Quarter